 Initial Calibration: Calibrate the meter prior to use according to the following steps:

-Calibrate according to the manufacturers recommendations.
+Calibrate according to the manufacturer’s recommendations.

 When the sample measurements are expected to be 100 mhos/cm or greater, use two standard potassium chloride solutions that bracket the range of expected sample conductivities.
 A single standard at 100 mhos/cm standard potassium chloride solution is acceptable for situations in which all sample measurements are expected to be less than 100 mhos/cm.
 See also FT 1000 section 1.3.3.2.